 Nasser Rabbat has been a prolific contributor to Arabic newspapers and journals such as Wughat Nazar, Akhbar al-Adab, Jaridat al-Funun, al-Hayat and al-Mustaqbal.
 He deals with issues of cultural politics, architectural history, art and architectural criticism, and occasionally reviews books, art exhibitions, and films.
 Arindam Dutta has worked on the globalization of intellectual property laws and the implications for an architectural practice; he wrote a book on the radical art group Safdar Hashmi Memorial Trust (SAHMAT) in India (2009).

 Mark Jarzombek has published in Il Projetto ("Dresden's New Synagogue and the Problematics of Bauen," Spring 2001).
-And finally, in an attempt to reintroduce the question of pedagogy into debates about contemporary practices, Dutta and Jarzombek organized a conference on contemporary architectural pedagogy (held November 2003).
+Jones organized the symposium "Seeing/Sounding/Sensing," which featured performances and events by contemporary artists Tauba Auerbach, Alvin Lucier and Tomás Saraceno.
+Debates include the efficacy of culture in "sensitizing" us to long term problems such as climate change.
+In an attempt to reintroduce the question of pedagogy into debates about contemporary practices, Dutta and Jarzombek organized a conference on contemporary architectural pedagogy (held November 2003).
 Gwendolyn Wright, Mark Wigley, Beatriz Colomina and others gave presentations.

 Comparative Global Studies in Art and Architecture

 HTC faculty explore comparative views of the arts and architectures of different cultures and contexts.
 The section is ideally suited for such an endeavor; with some exceptions, faculty interests and research cover significant regions of the globe.